starkware-libs/starkex-apps-api/README.md

-# starkex-apps-api
+# API specifications for applications using StarkEx

-API specifications for applications using StarkEx
+This repo contains api specification for applications built on top of StarkEx (operators).